annotorious/annotorious-v1/readme.md

     arrowMode: false, //if true, enable the arrowMode

-    francyBox: false, //if true, enable the Fancy Box Selector
+    fancyBox: false, //if true, enable the Fancy Box Selector

     editor: { //properties for editor GUI widget
         enterText: true, //if false, not show the textarea or select for enter text